dylanjones248/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 My skill set focuses on transforming large amounts of data into meaningful and understandable insights.
-It excites me to tell stories through data, which help companies make strategic decisions.
+It excites me to tell stories through data and help companies make strategic decisions.
 By leveraging my business background, I am well-equipped to clearly communicate the results of data analysis to various stakeholders.

 Here is a repository of data science projects completed for academic and self-learning purposes.
 These projects are presented in the form of Jupyter Notebooks.